-When you open premises, you become legally responsible for the health and safety of any employees, visitors, people nearby and anyone affected by products and services you design, produce or supply.
+When you open premises, you become legally responsible for the health and safety of any employees, visitors, or people nearby as well as anyone affected by products and services you design, produce or supply.
+However, the requirements are fairly straightforward and providing you take a sensible approach, complying with the law is usually just a matter of applying commonsense.

-Most new employers are not required to register their premises with either with the Health & Safety Executive (HSE) or their local authority.
+Most new employers do not need to register their premises with either with the Health & Safety Executive (HSE) or their local authority.
 However, if your business works with dangerous substances, such as asbestos, or in a hazardous industry, you may require a licence in order to operate or be required to register with the Health and Safety Executive or your local authority.

 If you’re uncertain about your legal obligations, visit the HSE website, which contains a wealth of information and advice.

 Whatever the nature of your premises, they must meet minimum health and safety standards – although best practice is advised.
 Begin by carrying out a risk assessment.
-Consider places where people might be injured or made sick.
+Consider places, activities and substances which could cause people injury or sickness.

 Identify hazards such as cables, loose floor tiles or spillages that could cause someone to slip, trip or fall.
 Also assess exposure to hazardous substances, excessive noise, moving vehicles and fire risks.